O-Abdelghany/O-Abdelghany/README.md

 <div align="center">

-  ### "Code is like humor.
-When you have to explain it, it's bad." – Cory House
+  ### "AI is not just the future, it's the present.
+Let's build it together."

 </div>